Chinese chipmaker says it's inching closer to producing a GTX 1080 grade GPU

 It's not just Intel that's looking to get into the graphics card game alongside Nvidia and AMD: China, too, has been keenly developing its own domestic GPUs to end its reliance on US tech as the two countries wrestle over trade.
 The heavily state-funded efforts to build a GPU could be inching closer to an important milestone, as chipmaker Jingjiawei says it's completed the tapeout and packaging of a GPU with performance close to Nvidia's GTX 1080.

-According to a report on Chinese-language website mydrivers (via Techspot), Jingjiawei, also known as Jingjia Micro, has announced it has taped out two GPUs: the JM9231 and the JM9271.
+According to a report on Chinese-language website mydrivers (via Techspot), Jingjiawei has announced it has taped out two GPUs: the JM9231 and the JM9271.

 Neither GPU has made an appearance in the market yet, so all comparisons come from those made by Jingjiawei itself.